Juniper SRX Firewall Configuration: A 14-Step Guide

 We can configure the default route by:default route

-Network Address Translation (NAT) is used for translating private IP addresses to Public IP addresses so that they can be routable on the internet, reach the required destination, and come back with a reply.
-To configure SNAT, first, define the source and destination zone.Configuring Source SNAT
+Network Address Translation (NAT) is used to translate private IP addresses to public IP addresses so that they can be routable on the internet, reach the required destination, and come back with a reply.

 INTERNAL ZONE & EXTERNAL ZONE is our zone name.